doriordan/skuber/README.md

     libraryDependencies += "io.doriordan" %% "skuber" % "1.3.0"

-Other Scala versions can be supported if required.
+Other Scala versions (e.g. 2.12) are likely to be supported in future.

 ## Building